 Welcome to the Great Detectives of Old Time Radio.
-We will feature five of Old Time Radio's great detectives from the beginning of the career to the very last episode in existence with a new episode posted Monday-Friday.
+We will feature six of Old Time Radio's great detectives from the beginning of the career to the very last episode in existence with a new episode posted Monday-Saturday.

-In addition, every month, we'll post a public domain movie or TV mystery or detective show as a bonus.
+In addition, twice a month, we'll post a public domain movie or TV mystery or detective show as a bonus.

 Along the way, I'll provide you my commentary and offer you opportunities to interact.
 This is going to be fun and exciting.
 I hope you'll join me for the trip.